squarecloudlabs/snowflake-laravel-driver/README.md

 ]
 ```

-> The SingleStore driver is an extension of the MySQL driver, so you could also just change your `driver` from `mysql` to `singlestore`.
+> The Snowflake driver is an extension of the MySQL driver, so you could also just change your `driver` from `mysql` to `singlestore`.

 In case you want to store failed jobs in SingleStore, then make sure you also set it as the `database` in your `config/queue.php` file.
 At which point, you may actually prefer to set `DB_CONNECTION='singlestore'` in your environment variables.